The Tarot cards’ Rider Waite symbolism is extraordinary. Today, we will discuss the meaning of Rider Waite tarot cards, piece by piece.

 - XIX The Sun – Happiness, joy, excitement, awakening

-- XX Judgement – Recognizing how your past actions affect others, taking stock, righting past misdeeds
+- XX Judgment – Recognizing how your past actions affect others, taking stock, righting past misdeeds

 - XXI The World – Fulfillment, the end of a cycle or quest